Skip to Content

 If you notice grease bands on the trees over the winter, you should take care of the problem quickly.
 Unfortunately, most people don’t, and this is a prime spot for wingless winter moths (females) to lay eggs in the branches.

-There are plenty of steps that you can take to take care of the problem.
-While there are plenty of pesticides out in the market, you should know that the best way to deal with the problem is to create a garden that promotes biodiversity.
+While there are plenty of effective pesticides on the market, the best way to deal with such pests is to create a garden that promotes biodiversity.
+This way, certain “good” bugs can keep the pest population in check.

-Pollination Issues
+Cause 6: Pollination Issues

 A lack of pollination is one of the major reasons why your apple trees might not flower.
 This usually happens due to a lack of insect activity, and it’s something that you need to take seriously.